Patterns of interval correlations in neural oscillators with adaptation: Introduction

-An ubiquitous mechanism for ISI correlations are slow feedback processes mediating spike-frequency adaptation \cite{ChaLon00,RatNel00}.
-These adaptation currents are typically associated with short-range correlations with a negative SCC at lag $k=1$ and a reduced Fano factor as demonstrated by several numerical \cite{GeiGol66,Wan98,LiuWan01,BenMal10} and analytical studies \cite{Urd11a,FarMul11,SchFis10,Vre10}.
+\rot{Another} ubiquitous mechanism for ISI correlations are slow feedback processes mediating spike-frequency adaptation \citep{ChaLon00,BenLon05,LiuWan01} -- a phenomenon describing the reduced neuronal response to slowly changing stimuli \citep{BenHer03,GabKra06}.
+In the stationary state, these adaptation mechanisms are typically associated with short-range correlations with a negative SCC at lag $k=1$ and a reduced Fano factor as demonstrated by several numerical \citep{GeiGol66,Wan98,LiuWan01,BenMal10} and analytical studies \citep{Urd11a,FarMul11,SchFis10,SchLin10}.
+The correlation structure of adapting neurons can show qualitatively different patterns, ranging from monotonically decaying correlations to damped oscillations when plotted as a function of the lag \citep{RatNel00}.
+Because ISI correlations shape spectral measures \citep{ChaLin04}, they bear implications for neural computation in general.
 However, a simple theory that predicts and explains possible correlation patterns is still lacking.

-In this letter, we present a relation between the ISI correlation coefficient $\rho_k$ and a basic characteristics of nonlinear neural dynamics, the {\em phase-response curve} (PRC).
-The PRC quantifies the advance (or delay) of the next spike caused by a small depolarizing current applied at the time $t$ after the last spike.
-For neurons which integrate up their input (integrator neurons), the PRC is positive at all times (type I resetting) whereas neurons, which show subthreshold resonances (resonator neuron), possess a PRC that is partly negative (type II resetting) \cite{Izh05,ErmTer10}.
+In this article, we present a relation between the ISI correlation coefficient $\rho_k$ and a basic characteristics of nonlinear neural dynamics, the {\em phase-response curve} (PRC).
+The PRC quantifies the advance (or delay) of the next spike caused by a small depolarizing current applied at a certain time after the last spike \rot{\citep{Erm96}}.
+For neurons which integrate up their input (integrator neurons), the PRC is positive at all times (type I \rot{PRC}) whereas neurons, which show subthreshold resonances (resonator neurons), possess a PRC that is partly negative (type II \rot{PRC}) \rot{\citep{Erm96,Izh05,ErmTer10}}.
 Below we show that resonator neurons possess a richer repertoire of correlation patterns than integrator neurons do.